The Crystal Maze: The Crystal Maze Live Experience

 In June 2015, the interactive theatre production company Little Lion Entertainment announced that a "live immersive experience" of The Crystal Maze would be taking place in late 2015, funded successfully through an Indiegogo crowdfunding campaign.
 Located in central London, the Live Experience admits members of the public, who can buy tickets and play the show for themselves.
 In the Live Experience, Richard O'Brien is shown leaving the Maze to "the new custodian" who guides the team.
 In the London experience, four teams enter the maze at separate locations, and rotate around the four zones simultaneously before competing against each other in The Crystal Dome.
 In the Manchester experience, the zones are split in two parts, and the teams move through the maze one after the other, such that each half-zone always has one team in it.
 Like the London Maze, teams compete for the high score in the Crystal Dome, by collecting as many gold tokens as possible, but unlike in London, the teams never meet or compete against one another.
 The group secured a venue for the Maze in the King's Cross area in late 2015, and it opened for contestants on 15 March 2016.
 In November 2016, another live experience in Manchester at the Granada Studios opened to the public in April 2017.
+In January 2026, the London maze premiered the Ocean zone.